Jaw crushers - reuse construction materials

 The frame is a stationary structure that stabilizes the entire machine and supports the jaws.

-The jaws, which are moving parts, are responsible for the crushing process itself.
-They are usually made of strong materials such as steel to withstand heavy loads and resist wear.
+The jaws, being moving elements, are responsible for the crushing process itself.
+They are usually made of durable materials such as steel to withstand heavy loads and resist wear.

-During operation, the material goes between the jaws, where it is compressed and shredded by their movement.
-This process creates a mechanical force that breaks the material into smaller pieces.
-The final size of the shredded particles depends on the settings previously made by the user.
+During operation, the material enters between the jaws, where it is compressed and crushed by their movement.
+This process generates mechanical force that breaks the material into smaller pieces.
+The final size of the crushed particles depends on the settings previously introduced by the user.

 Types of crushers

-Jaw crushers come in different versions and sizes to meet the diverse needs of users.
+Jaw crushers are available in various versions and sizes to meet the diverse needs of users.

-Stationary crushers - mounted directly at the work site.
+Stationary crushers - mounted directly at the workplace.

 Such crushers can be powered by electricity.

-They will work well, for example, in cement production plants or quarries.
+They are suitable, for example, in cement production plants or in quarries.

-Portable crushers - allowing you to transport the device and use it without access to an electrical connection.
-This is a good solution for, for example, construction companies working on many different jobs.
+Portable crushers - allowing the device to be transported and used without access to an electrical connection.
+This is a good solution, for example, for construction companies working on many different projects.

-Depending on the type of material to be crushed, capacity and other factors, jaw crushers can be driven by electric, hydraulic or mechanical motors.
+Depending on the type of crushed material, performance and other factors, jaw crushers may be powered by electric, hydraulic or mechanical engines.

 Crusher for stone, for rubble and what else?